-So you swoon when the kitties dive into the laundry as though it’s their personal playground.
-And if the dog deems a folded pile perfect for a snooze, you start snapping pictures.
-Sometimes, though, the antics of furry family members aren’t quite as adorable.
+You used to swoon when the kitties dived into the laundry as though it were their personal playground.
+And when the new puppy found the bag of dog food and helped himself, you took pictures.
+But as time goes on, the antics of your furry family members aren’t quite as adorable.

 Perhaps your pooch snacks on your favorite sneakers.
-Or he leaps too exuberantly on guests.
+Or he gets needy during online business meetings.
 Maybe your cat is etching a striped pattern on the arms of the sofa.
-Since pets and people speak different languages, it’s nice to know FREE assistance is available to help bridge the communication gap.
+Since pets and people speak different languages, it’s nice to know FREE or affordable assistance is available to help bridge the communication gap.

-Various animal shelters around the nation offer FREE pet behavior helplines.
+Various animal shelters around the nation offer pet behavior helplines.
 Staff members or trained volunteers offer personalized assistance to questions submitted by phone or email.
-Some behavior helplines are intended primarily for families that adopted from that shelter.
-Other helplines serve anyone — regardless of where they live or where they acquired their pet.
+Some behavior helplines are intended primarily for families who adopted from that shelter.
+Other helplines serve anyone, regardless of where they live or where they acquired their pet.
 You can get advice on litter box use, house training, nipping, scratching and gnawing.
 Some helplines also accept questions about rabbits, gerbils and other types of pets.

 You can also find reliable FREE tips and advice online at these sites:

-- Humane Society of the United States: dog care and tips and cat care and tips
+- Humane Society of the United States: dog behavior tips and cat behavior tips

 Have you found other great free resources on pet care and behavior?
 Let us know.